Storm Boy (1976 film): Plot

 Mike (Greg Rowe) is a lonely young boy wandering through the fierce deserted coast of South Australia's Coorong, near the mouth of the Murray River.
 He and his reclusive father 'Hide Away' Tom (Peter Cummins) live in the isolated sand dunes facing the Southern Ocean.
 In search of friendship, Mike encounters another recluse in the wilderness, Fingerbone Bill (David Gulpilil), an Aboriginal man estranged from his tribal people.
 Fingerbone names Mike "Storm Boy" and enlists the child's help caring for three orphaned pelican chicks.

 Eventually, Mike's Dad insists that he release the grown birds back into the wild.
 However one particular pelican, named 'Mr Percival' by Mike, returns.
-The bird forms a deep bond with the boy until sadly, Mr Percival is shot by duck shooters.
-With the wise guidance of Fingerbone Bill, Mike learns of the cycle of life and is eventually allowed by his father to attend school for the first time in a nearby village.
+The bird forms a deep bond with the boy until sadly, Mr Percival is shot by duck hunters.
+With the wise guidance of Fingerbone Bill, Mike learns of the cycle of life and is eventually sent by his father to attend boarding school for which the people of the nearby village raised the money.